openshift-cloud-team/aged-machines-pruner/article.md

 ```

 Since Machine objects are namespaced, an additional role is required in the `openshift-machine-api` namespace.
-When necessary verbs list might be extended with "delete" and "edit".
-Now we will restrict this role with read-only permissions.
+When necessary, the allowed verbs list may be extended with "delete" and "update".
+For now, we will restrict this role to read-only permissions.

 ```yaml
 ---
 apiVersion: rbac.authorization.k8s.io/v1